LouisCharlesC/safe/README.md

 auto value = safeValue.access<std::unique_lock>();
 cv.wait(value.lock);
 ```
-## placeholder
-### Capturing an Access<std::lock_guard> (a.k.a. safe::LockGuard)
-Calling the Safe::access() function returns an Access<std::lock_guard>.they aggregate a std::lock_guard oject which is non-copyable non-moveable.
-The Access<std::lock_guard> object inherits from the same behavior, and thus when you capture it from a call to Safe::access(), you must use a special syntax:
-### Templated safe code

 ## Advanced use cases
 ### std::unique_lock to std::lock_guard
 You can start by defining an Access parameterized with std::unique_lock, and later transfer the lockable's ownership to a std::lock_guard Access.
 The syntax is a little tricky, so here it is: